pimterry/docker-node-karma/README.md

 # docker-node-karma
-Simplest dumbest possible Node (official image) + xvfb + chrome + firefox.
+Simplest dumbest possible Node (official image) + xvfb + chrome.
 Built to run builds including Karma on Wercker, but should work for anything.